 Use case

-This feature is ideal for organisations that need to:
+This feature is ideal when you need to:

 Maintain operational boundaries between departments.